Socialcap-app/socialcap-anonymous-voting/docs/protocol-relayer-api.md

 - `communityUid`: the community to which the electors belong.
 - `planUid` is the plan Uid that will be voted.
 - `claims` is the list of claims that electors will vote, as an array of _VotingClaim_ objects.
-- `signature` is the _optional_ signature required when we register a group with an owner.
+- `signature` is the signature required when we register a group with an owner.
+- `ts`  the timestamp (ms) used as a nonce

 A `VotingClaim` has the struct:
 ~~~